tffarhad/powerai-astro/README.md

 ## 📝 Edit Content with CMS

-This template comes pre-configured with [**Sitepins**](https://sitepins.com), a Git-based Headless CMS designed for seamless content management.
-You can update your website’s text, images, and configuration without touching a single line of code.
+This template comes pre-configured with [**Sitepins**](https://sitepins.com/?utm_source=github&utm_medium=readme&utm_campaign=powerai_astro), a Git-based Headless CMS designed for seamless content management.
+You can update your website’s content, assets, and configuration without touching a single line of code.

 **How to get started:**